 AUA Collaborations with Universities, Industries, or Organizations

-During the Proposal Development phase, the Global Local Office will help you to get the right contacts through our networks, including the Industry Liaisons (IL), contact persons at the Open Centers of Excellence, Reality Labs, Colleges/Schools, Departments, Research Groups, Open Education and Administrative function.
-We can also help you develop a checklist of required documents and address key components of your proposal, including budget, narrative, required compliance documents, institutional information, and a description of core facilities and other resources.
+During the Proposal Development phase, the Global Local Office may help you to find the right contacts through its internal networks, including the Industry Liaisons (IL), contact persons at the Open Centers of Excellence, Reality Labs, Colleges/Schools, Departments, Research Groups, Open Education and Administrative function.
+GLO can also help you develop a checklist of required documents and address key components of your proposal, including budget, narrative, required compliance documents, institutional information, and a description of core facilities and other resources.

 Some grants opportunities are aimed for an individual researcher or an interdisciplinary study, and these can usually be handled at the College/School level.
-An increasing number of funding opportunities will require a commitment from the institution, if it is a larger project, a project/process stretching over more than one discipline or is dynamic over time.
+An increasing number of funding opportunities will, however, require a commitment from the institution; if it is a larger project, a project/process stretching over more than one discipline, or its focus is dynamically changing over time.
 GLO will support you to be successful in this process.
 When you develop an institutional proposal (i.e. signed by the President) you need to follow these simple steps to make the internal process open, efficient and effective.

-When you have identified a call for proposal of your interest, you are asked to notify your Industry Liaisons (IL) or contact person of the AUA unit where the research will be performed.
+When you have identified a call for proposal of your interest, you are asked to notify your Industry Liaisons (IL) or contact person of the AUA unit where the research will be performed and/or visualized;

-With an idea of how you like to frame the proposal with content, persons and place, it is time to inform the Dean and/or Director for an Open Center for the first approval.
+When you have an idea of how you like to frame the proposal with content, persons and place, it is time to inform the Dean and/or Director for an Open Center for the first approval.

 The Global Local Office can provide you with an Introduction Meeting or Discussion Platform for trans-disciplinary projects, connected to the Open Centers of Excellence, the Reality Labs, and collaborations with Universities, Industries and Organizations.

 Next, proposal writers of institutional grants needs to fill out a Grant Proposal Information Form prior to proceeding with further steps of proposal preparation.
 This will alert the different units at AUA to support the process in the most optimal way.

 Turn in the Grant Proposal Information Form to GLO.
 This information will make your proposal aligned with required processes in the university, and it will follow the proposal through its Life Cycle.
 GLO will make sure that proposals that need selected advise or selection process will be reviewed by the Grants Advisory Group within one week of submittal.

 Develop drafts of all proposal components (e.g. identify collaborators and subcontractors).

-In cases when the proposal is subject to structural changes of the university, GLO will initiate the dialogue with Development Office and/or required actors.
+In cases when the proposal is subject to structural changes within the university, GLO will initiate the dialogue with Development Office and/or required actors.

 Here is a checklist of required documents: